netthroughput

 If a csv file is created, use ’;’ as field separator, CRLF line terminators, and omit # on the first line with column headings.

-The netthroughput utility is used to estimate the throughput of database connections from some database server to the client where it is executed.
+The netthroughput utility is used to estimate the throughput of database connections between some database server and the client where it is executed.
+You can measure throughput in either or both directions concurrently by providing either or both of the --upload and --download options.

 Both the client and the database side will have high CPU utilization and either side can therefore be limited by CPU.
 In that case, the figures reported are not showing the possible network throughput.